Vandivier/afterecon/content/2014-08-15-is-god-coercing-you-and-bible-worship.md

 ---
-title: Is God Coercing You?
-And Bible Worship
+title: "Is God Coercing You?
+And Bible Worship"
 date: 2014-08-15 13:14:33
 author: John Vandivier
 ---